 At LOCOG he built a team from scratch that delivered 77 digital channels including london2012.com, two mobile apps, ticketing, volunteering, education, online shop, mobile apps and social media presences to a worldwide audience of over 150m during the Olympic Games.

-Alex Balfour’s long and distinguished career in digital media began in 1994.
+Alex Balfour’s career in digital media began in 1994.
 He edited GE’97, the UK’s first general election website, made the first consumer Internet telephone call to a traditional telephone, developed the first online government consultation and went on to be part of the team that produced the Guardian newspaper’s first significant websites.
 In parallel he was a founder of CricInfo, in its day the world’s largest single-sport website with an audience of 20m fans as early as 2000, and became Chairman before the business was sold to ESPN in 2005.

 Alex was also a member of the UK Government’s Digital Advisory Board, and is a Director of a number of business in the financial services sector including The Pensions Advisory Service, Credec and Datatracks (UK).